tilt-dev/tilt.build/blog/_posts/2020-4-21-tilt-cloud.md

 * Support users when they encounter problems
 * Measure the ground truth across all users

 We're announcing Tilt Cloud early to work with a handful of design partners.
 Many of these features are prospective, and we're looking for help prioritizing these features.
-If you want to upgrade your Tilt experience and shape the direction of Tilt Cloud, [create a Team now](https://cloud.tilt.dev/team/new).
+If you want to upgrade your Tilt experience and shape the direction of Tilt Cloud, [create a team now](https://cloud.tilt.dev/team/new).
 We'll reach out to discuss how we can work together.

 ## DevEx teams need Infrastructure
 For AppDev's creating an eCommerce app, the user is a shopper on a smartphone.
 For DevEx engineers, the user is a software developer.
 For each, writing code is just one step to deliver.
 You also need infrastructure that helps you manage your user's experience.
 Few companies can justify the investment to build this parallel infrastructure for DevEx, and there haven't been commercial offerings.
 Let's look at some concrete ways this infrastructure will help DevEx teams manage their offering.